omega8cc/boa/README.txt

 * Compass Tools.
 * SPDY Nginx support.
 * PFS (Perfect Forward Secrecy) support in Nginx.
+* HHVM support - see docs/HHVM.txt for details.
 * MultiCore Apache Solr 1.4.1 with Jetty 7 - see docs/SOLR.txt for details.
 * MultiCore Apache Solr 3.6.2 with Jetty 8 - see docs/SOLR.txt for details.
 * MultiCore Apache Solr 4.2.0 with Jetty 8 or Jetty 9 on Precise and Wheezy.